kamehamehaa0000/Markdown-Preview-with-React/README.md

 # Markdown Previer App

-This a one of the Certification projects i made for Freecodecamp.org .
+This a one of the Certification projects I made for Freecodecamp.org .

 ### [Live] https://markdownpreviewbyaayushforfcc.netlify.app/